Skip to content

 User Surveys and Feedback

-We always welcome feedback (suggestions for improvement, complaints or compliments) from our users regarding our services.
 User survey feedback reports can be accessed by clicking on the hyperlinks below.

 Blood Sciences Laboratory GP User Survey 2021